Bayesian and Multi-Objective Decision Support for Incident Mitigation in Cyber-Physical Systems: Methodology

 \paragraph{\textbf{Running Example}}

-Figure~\ref{fig:case_SolarPV_BN} shows a Bayesian Network representation of a solar PV inverter attack scenario.
-The BN model is constructed by mapping system topology and functional interdependencies referenced from the work by Dashevskyi et al.~\cite{Forescout2025}.
+Figure~\ref{fig:case_SolarPV_BN} shows a Bayesian Network graph of a solar PV inverter attack scenario.
+The BN model was constructed by mapping system topology and functional interdependencies referenced from the work by Dashevskyi et al.~\cite{Forescout2025}.
 CPS asset, vulnerability, and hazard nodes are instantiated using information from CVE repositories alongside the attack scenario~\cite{Dabrowski2017}.